WIP-FM: Return to rock

 The following day, Opie and Anthony broadcast their show from the WYSP studios.
 They joked about the lack of secrecy about the format change.
 Articles about the switch appeared in that day's Philadelphia Daily News and The Philadelphia Inquirer.
 Opie joked about the "94 WYSP, The Rock Station" sweatshirt Anthony was wearing and the tearing down of a "94 WYSP Talks" poster in the studio.

-At 5 p.m., WYSP switched back to an active rock format, without the alternative lean previously heard during WYSP's last months as a music station.
+At 5 pm, WYSP switched back to an active rock format, without the alternative lean previously heard during WYSP's last months as a music station.
 Only Opie and Anthony in the morning drive slot and Kidd Chris as the afternoon host remained.
-The first three songs on the return of WYSP's rock format were Welcome to the Jungle by Guns N' Roses, Back In Black by AC/DC, and Smells Like Teen Spirit by Nirvana.
+The first three songs on the return of WYSP's rock format were Welcome to the Jungle by Guns N' Roses, Back in Black by AC/DC, and Smells Like Teen Spirit by Nirvana.

 On October 23, 2007, WYSP ceased airing the syndicated Opie and Anthony Show, replacing them with music.
-October 23, 2007 was also the last day Kidd Chris's show aired in the 3-7 PM slot.
+October 23, 2007, was also the last day Kidd Chris's show aired in the 3-7 PM slot.
 He ended his show with "Don't Stop Believin'" by Journey, and music took over his time slot the next day.
 For nearly a month, he was in talks with the station for a new contract, and was expected to return in the morning slot.
 On November 25, WYSP's website announced that Kidd Chris would be returning the following day, with his show airing from 6-10 a.m., Opie and Anthony's old time slot.

 Kidd Chris remained the morning host for seven months until May 16, 2008, when CBS terminated Chris and WYSP program director John Cook due to an offensive song called "Schwoogies" which first aired on March 21 and several times there after.
 The song referred to African-Americans in slang terms that station management determined to be highly offensive.

 On August 25, 2008, WYSP returned to the classic rock format it shed in 1995, using the slogan "The Rock You Grew Up With from the 70s, 80s, & 90s."
 WYSP's version of classic rock had a harder direction than that of the market's other classic rock station, WMGK, WMMR's sister station.

 Former "Partridge Family" TV star Danny Bonaduce was named the new morning drive host for WYSP, with his program beginning on November 10, 2008.